 Interested in running a classroom where students set their own pace?
 We’ve partnered with the Modern Classrooms Project to offer a free Self-Paced Classroom course on Edpuzzle.

-Once, you’ve become an expert in self-pacing, make sure to round out your learning and study up on blended learning and mastery-based instruction.
+Once you’ve become an expert in self-pacing, make sure to round out your learning and study up on blended learning and mastery-based grading.
 Explore the Modern Classrooms Project’s resources where you’ll find free courses, exemplar units, tech tutorials, and more!